Removing Financial Barriers for Patients and Providers

 In the fall of 2023 CMS approved CERAMENT G for outpatient reimbursement through CMS’s Transitional Pass-Through payment.
 This payment is intended to reimburse hospital outpatient departments and ambulatory surgical centers for the incremental device cost of CERAMENT G. The purpose of this reimbursement program is to expand access to new technology and provide for more effective treatment or diagnosis of life-threatening or irreversibly debilitating diseases or conditions than current standard of care/alternatives.

-Transitional-Pass-Through Payment (TPT) is intended to cover the incremental device cost of
+Transitional-Pass-Through Payment (TPT) is intended to cover the incremental device cost of CERAMENT G with Gentamicin, for Medicare patients, when used in the hospital outpatient and ambulatory surgical settings.

-HCPCS Code HCPCS Code Description
+HCPCS Code | HCPCS Code Description |

-C1602 Orthopedic/device/drug matrix/absorbable bone void filler, antimicrobial-eluting (implantable)
+C1602 | Orthopedic/device/drug matrix/absorbable bone void filler, antimicrobial-eluting (implantable) |

 To learn more about our CERAMENT G with Gentamicin Outpatient Reimbursement Program, click here.